tiffanybacher/palette-picker-api/README.md

 ```bash
 npm start
 ```

-Now to run the server locally in the development environment with:
+Then follow the setup directions for the front end [here.](https://github.com/tiffanybacher/palette-picker-ui)

 ## Route Information